blackgwe/easy-peasy-pass/README.md

 * Hash the source code and publish the hash
 * Use secure password hash algorithm (correctness can be checked easily: cli → generate the argon2 / bcrypt of testKey, generate it with another program and compare the results)

-*known Problems*: Keylogger; Javascript / Browser vulnerability
+*Known problems*: Keylogger; Javascript / Browser vulnerability

 ***Availability*** means that information is accessible by authorized users.
 Implemented *Measures*: